A topic from the subject of Distillation in Chemistry.

 Summary

-Distillation is a key purification technique used in both petroleum refining and spirit production.
-Distillation separates compounds based on their volatility, with more volatile compounds evaporating first.
-This process allows for the production of high-purity products, such as gasoline, diesel, and spirits.
+Distillation is a crucial purification technique employed in both petroleum refining and spirit production.
+It separates compounds based on their volatility; more volatile compounds evaporate at lower temperatures and thus first.
+This process enables the production of high-purity products such as gasoline, diesel, jet fuel, and spirits.

 Petroleum Refining